International Application – Change of Status

 - In order to meet our credit-level ESL courses, students should have an intermediate to advanced command of the English language.
 TOEFL score of 75 or IELTS score of 6.5 is required.

-- Some majors at LCCC require an official high school transcript, which means students must have their credentials evaluated by a foreign credential agency.
-WES or ECE.
+- Some majors at LCCC require an official high school transcript, which means students must have their credentials evaluated by a foreign credential agency such as WES or ECE.

 - Students who have completed college-level credits at a university outside the U.S. may be able to have some of those credits transferred to their LCCC record.
 To do so, students must use a credential evaluation agency such as World Evaluation Services.

 - As part of the application packet, prospective international students must submit a tuition deposit of $1,650 and an application fee of $30.
 This deposit is almost one-third of a semester’s tuition.

 - It will be deducted from your first semester’s tuition bill once you arrive and register for classes.

 - In the event that you choose not to attend LCCC or your visa application has been denied, simply contact the international student advisor and inform her that a refund will be required; you will also need to return your I-20.
 The application fee is non-refundable.

 - Checks must be drawn from a U.S. bank and be payable in U.S. dollars to LCCC.